thomasn1003/thomasn1003/README.md

 ## 🔭 I'm currently working on

-- poke-finder project
+- Pairs Trading Project

-- anime project
+## 🌱 I'm currently reviewing

-## 🌱 I'm currently learning
+- C++

--
+- Algorithms and Data Structures

 # Welcome 👋, I am Thomas Nguyen.
 I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.
 These are some of my projects that I have worked on.
 If you have any questions or inquiries contact me at thomas1003nguyen@gmail.com